Spotlight on a Student: Ceren Ayas

 Justice in Energy Transitions: How can justice facilitate low-carbon transition?

 Ceren Ayas is a undertaking a PhD with Faculty of Arts (School of Social and Political Sciences) and affiliated with the Climate and Energy College and Sustainability Science Lab.
-Her experience in climate mitigation in Turkey for 12 years throughout her career in European Climate Foundation and WWF was influential in addressing the need for accomodating the justice aspect in the decarbonization process
+Her experience in climate mitigation in Turkey for 12 years throughout her career in European Climate Foundation and WWF was influential in addressing the need for accommodating the justice aspect in the decarbonization process.

 What is your research about?

 My research focuses on justice in energy transitions.
 There are important gaps in understanding how the concept of justice has manifested in low-carbon transitions.
 I am interested in the justice aspect of decarbonization processes, exploring the justice-related gaps in transition scholarship and the political economy beneath the mainstreaming of solar power.
 I focus on one particular relationship between justice and transition, namely whether and how justice is able to facilitate a low-carbon transition and what we can learn from existing research and practice.
 To do this, I explore more broadly the relationship between justice and low-carbon transition through review of transition literature.
 As a second step, I look at the role of justice in historical transition.
 Finally, I investigate the relationship between the two concepts by focusing on a conducive environment of low-carbon transition within a challenging environment of justice, crystallized in Turkey.
 Accordingly, I look at the governance of different solar power initiatives as a central case study.